Harnessing AI-powered virtual cells to fight diseases of aging

 Brendan Swain

-CSO, PhD U. Cambridge, Inventor of the first accurate cell aging clock
+CSO and founder, PhD University of Cambridge, Inventor of the first accurate cell aging clock (proprietary to Shift)

 Brendan received his PhD in Pharmacology from the University of Cambridge, where his focus was on basic research.
 First as an intern and then as a founder, Brendan began to prototype single-cell transcriptomic aging clocks, helping forge a new direction for Shift.
 Since 2021, Brendan has led Shift’s science team in the search for new rejuvenating interventions, with the belief that these discoveries could have a massive impact across healthcare.